-Selling a Vehicle
+Selling Your Vehicle

 The vehicle that you’ll ship overseas must be completely empty and very clean when you deliver it to port.
 Unless you have the time and supplies to detail the vehicle yourself, you’ll want to budget for the expenses related to deep-cleaning the vehicle before you move.
-We had our car professionally detailed, just to be safe.

 Proof of Ownership

-We had to pay for expedited processing and overnight shipping of a replacement title from the license office in my husband’s home state.
-Don’t be us.
 Make sure you carry your title or other proof of ownership paperwork in your PCS binder.
+You’ll need your proof of ownership for your vehicle when you deliver it to the port before they will be willing to transport your vehicle.
 If you forget it, you could incur unnecessary PCS expenses.

-It’s wise to budget for any small repair work on your vehicle before leaving the U.S.A., since repair work on U.S.-specification vehicles overseas is more expensive than the same work done stateside.
+It’s wise to budget for any small repair work on your vehicle before leaving the U.S. This is because maintenance and work on U.S.-specific vehicles overseas is more expensive than the same work done stateside.

 Getting Your Vehicle to Port

-German law requires all vehicles to carry a safety kit and a safety vest in the cabin at all time.
+German law currently requires all vehicles to carry a safety kit, including a warning triangle and a reflective safety vest, in the cabin of the car at all times.
 AAFES sells German safety kits and safety vests at gas stations.
 Your family will need at least one safety vest and one safety kit in each vehicle you drive in Germany.

 Another small expense to account for in your vehicle budget is a parking time card.
 Many German parking spaces have posted maximum time limits.
-You place your parking time card in your dashboard so that it’ visible to the Polizei, stating what time you initially parked your vehicle in the spot.
+You place your parking time card in your dashboard so that it’s visible to the Polizei (police), stating what time you initially parked your vehicle in the spot.

 German Vehicle Registration